saragarcia6123/Sentiverse/README.md

 3) The user selects the matching song
 4) The API scrapes the lyrics from the Genius website
 5) The lyrics are cleaned and preprocessed
-6) OpenAI's ChatGPT then classifies the lyrics according to a set of clear, predefined instructions.
+6) Facebook's RoBERTa then classifies the lyrics according to a set of clear, predefined instructions.
 7) The scores for each pair sum up to 1.0, which are displayed in the frontend as a stacked bar chart

 ---